manami-project/manami/README.md

   * Find dead entries in animelist
   * Find dead entries in watchlist/ignorelist and automatically remove them
   * Check if number of files equals number of expected episodes
+* No lock-in.
+The data is persisted as XML file and therefore can be converted and migrated very easily
 * No need to provide username or password
 * No installer, it's portable